CBS FM Buganda: Entanda ya buganda

 Entanda ya Buganda is a radio quiz programme which aims at promoting Buganda culture and norms.
 The competition that tests participants on a wide range of issues from and within Buganda, including idioms and mastery of Luganda, culture, sports, politics, among others, attracts more than 500 participants.
 The winner of the competition is always crowned on 31 December during a function presided over by the Kabaka at his Mengo palace.
 Winners walk home with land titles and cash prizes.
-Mukiibi explains, “We also introduced entanda ya masomero in schools which the Nnabagereka’s office facilitates.
+Mukiibi explains, "We also introduced entanda ya masomero in schools which the Nnabagereka's office facilitates.
 Certainly as Buganda we treasure it, we want our people to be proud of and master Luganda and our culture in general.
-We believe in the power of these events to sustain our culture and kingdom.”.
-The winner of the competition is always crowned on 31 December during a function presided over by the Kabaka of Buganda Ronald Muwenda Mutebi II at his Mengo palace.
-All Previous winners have received land on which they have built schools and other development ventures.
+We believe in the power of these events to sustain our culture and kingdom.".
+All previous winners have received land on which they have built schools and other development ventures.